AntonKrug/stick-business-card-mk2-blinky/README.md

 ## Minimalizing risk

 When using either pull-up or PWM a good coding habit should be to have dedicated functions to set the LEDs states and only invoke these instead of accessing registers directly, because they are simple they will get inlined and because the same functions are reused it will be less likely to make a typo and set port register to a wrong value.
-See bundled source code for the blinky: [main](/src_blinky/bc_mk2_v1.c)
+See bundled source code for the blinky: [main C file](/src_blinky/bc_mk2_v1.c)

 # Pinout